 - Ductal carcinoma situ—Early stage cancer confined to the ducts.
 This type has the highest cure rate.

 - Infiltrating lobular carcinoma—A rare cancer that starts in the lobules of the breast and spreads into surrounding tissues.

-- Paget’s disease—A very rare cancer that starts in the ducts and spreads to the nipple and areola.
+- Paget’s disease—A rare cancer that starts in the ducts and spreads to the nipple and areola.

-- Inflammatory—A very rare, but aggressive cancer that occurs with visible changes in the skin around the breast and nipple.
+- Inflammatory—A rare, but aggressive cancer that occurs with visible changes in the skin around the breast and nipple.